euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

     -   Declare the new class and implement `WS1AnchorEvents` interface.
     -   While upgrading to SDK 23.04 or above, migrate AirWatchSDKBaseIntentService API implementation to WS1AnchorEvents.
+    -   `onLauncherEvent` handles and processes broadcast events sent by the Workspace ONE launcher, including check‑in/check‑out errors and state changes.

     In Java, the class could look like this: